Foster care services

 Read the Foster Parents Bill of Rights here.

-Please call Hands Across the Water's main office (734-477-0135) to receive more information about becoming a licensed foster parent.
+Please call Hands Across The Water's main office (734-477-0135) to receive more information about becoming a licensed foster parent.
 To be licensed through Hands Across The Water, families need to live in Southeast Michigan.

 foster care licensing process

 The process of licensing a home to provide foster care is regulated by the State of Michigan.